-- 1. Navigate to the Define access code parameter ($\rightarrow \square$ 155). - 2.
+- 1. Navigate to the Define access code parameter ($\Rightarrow \square 146$). - 2.
 Define a max.
 16-digit character string comprising numbers, letters and special characters as the access code. - 3.
-Enter the access code again in the Confirm access code parameter ($\rightarrow \triangleq 155$) to confirm the code.
+Enter the access code again in the Confirm access code parameter ($\rightarrow \triangleq 146$) to confirm the code. - ← The 🖻-symbol appears in front of all write-protected parameters.